* FTSE 100 edges up 0.1 pct

 However, only 18 percent have met or beaten forecasts for revenues on the FTSE 100, Thomson Reuters StarMine data showed.

 “(The StarMine) figures tell you everything you need to know.
-There’s been greater weakness in the top line in general, and the bottom line has been artificially boosted by things like share buybacks,” said Charles Stanley analyst Jeremy Batstone-Carr.
+There’s been greater weakness in the top line in general, and the bottom line has been artificially boosted by things like share buybacks,” said Jeremy Batstone-Carr, analyst at Charles Stanley.

-Other stocks without earnings newsflow saw only limited moves ahead of closely watched U.S. non-farm payrolls at 1230 GMT.
-A Reuters poll forecast the U.S. economy to have added 210,000 jobs in April, up from a gain of 192,000 in March.
+Stocks without earnings newsflow saw only limited moves, ahead of closely watched U.S. non-farm payrolls data out at 1230 GMT.